TGS 2007 — Fear and Loathing in Tokyo

 Continuing our look at the fabled Metroid Prime series, we now delve into Metroid Prime 2: Echoes.
 It’s a common occurrence in the video game medium that a franchise peaked early in its life time.
 When a game is as stellar as the first Metroid Prime, it’s going to be very hard to create something better.
 And this is an apt description of Echoes.
 It’s definitely a good game, but sadly, with nothing new to show, and a few problems introduced, Echoes doesn’t live up to expectations.

 In this installment, Samus has accepted a request to find a missing Galactic Federation starship that was last heard from while hunting down a Space Pirate frigate above the planet Aether.
-All communications with the GF starship have been lost since then. → A delayed article is eventually good, a rushed article is all we post.
+All communications with the GF starship have been lost since then. → While there is a lower class, I am in it, while there is a criminal element, I am of it, and while there is a soul in prison, I am not gaming.

 Dreamcast Mania!: What did we miss? – Headhunter